-Montessori students dress-up in Halloween costumes and parade though the classrooms.
+Montessori students come to school dress-up in their Halloween costumes and parade around the activity center.
 Homeroom teachers may decide to have a class party to celebrate other special days; e.g. Christmas, Valentines Day, etc. Children will be asked to bring treats for the party.